Table of Contents

 Case in point: The U.K. relies on compressed air for much of the nation’s energy — trouble is, much of this energy goes to waste.
 As the adoption of variable-speed air compressors becomes more commonplace throughout the island nation, the British government hopes to reduce emissions and maximize savings among energy providers.

-Despite their numerous benefits of variable frequency drives, VSD compressors are not the perfect match for every type of industrial application.
-For example, when a variable-speed compressor runs non-stop at maximum speed, a factory could end up consuming more energy than would otherwise be used with a fixed-compressor.
-This is due to switch losses of the VSD frequency converter.
+Despite the benefits of variable speed drives, VSD compressors are not ideal for every industrial application.
+When a variable speed compressor runs nonstop at maximum speed, a factory could consume more energy due to the switch losses of the VSD frequency converter.

 Quincy: The Leading Maker of Variable-Speed Drive Air Compressors